msepulcre/CAM-model/README.md

 The models are represented by a set of matrices that represent the conditional probabilities of the *m*th order Markov source models proposed.
 This set of matrices is in the folder called "M_matrix".
 In total, there are 48 models for:

 - Renault and Volkswagen traces.
-- Highwat, suburban, urban and universal scenarios.
+- Highway, suburban, urban and universal scenarios.
 - Complete model, separate CAM time-intervals model and separate CAM sizes model.
 - *m*=1 and *m*=5.